Where You Attend Law School Does Matter for Some Jobs

 Law Is a Snobby Profession

-For most potential students, the single most important consideration in which law school to go to should be location.
-(This advice assumes you don’t have the option of one of the few truly “national” schools at the top of the prestige heap.)
-If you know where you want to practice, aim to go to law school in that area.
-There are several reasons for this.
+Location should be the single most important consideration when you're deciding which law school to attend, assuming you don’t have the option of one of the few truly “national” schools at the top of the prestige heap.

-One, it gives you an opportunity to participate in the legal community for three years.
-You’ll have opportunities for networking, internships, and so on that simply won’t be possible if you’re not geographically located where you want to practice.
+You’ll have opportunities for networking and internships that wouldn't be possible if you weren't geographically located where you want to practice.

-Two, it shows you’re serious about the location.
-Especially in highly desirable areas (or highly insular ones), studying where you want to work shows that you’re committed to the area.
-No one wants to hire someone who’s just going to move in a couple of years, so sending the signal that you’re here to stay is valuable.
+Studying where you want to work shows that you’re committed to the area.
+No one wants to hire someone who’s just going to move along in a couple of years, so send the signal that you’re here to stay.

 Finally, it might help you pass the bar exam.
 Attending a local school can expose you to more of the law you’ll be tested on, making it easier to pass on the first try, particularly for states like California with notoriously difficult exams.

 Your School Is Your Network

 The people you meet in law school will be your professional network after you graduate, whether they're professors, classmates, or alumni.
-It’s possible to overcome the lack of a network where you want to practice and meet lawyers in the local area, but it’s far easier to keep in touch with law school friends and cultivate those connections over time!
+It’s possible to overcome the lack of a network and meet lawyers in a new area, but it’s far easier to keep in touch with law school friends and cultivate those connections over time.

 Consider the Opportunities Each School Offers

-Whether you’re pretty sure you want to work in a certain area of the law, if you’re keeping your options open, look at the opportunities each school offers with relation to your particular career interests.
-Find out if there are clinics and externships available to develop your practice skills?
-How competitive are these opportunities?
+Look at the opportunities each school offers with relation to your particular career interests.
+Find out if there are clinics and externships available to develop your practice skills, and determine how competitive these opportunities are.

-Does the school offer a loan repayment plan for public interest work?
-If you have any interest in this option, investigate it thoroughly.
-How about jobs?
-What do the school’s job numbers look like?
-Can you trust them?
-Try talking to recent graduates, to get the real scoop on jobs and other opportunities, rather than just relying on glossy brochures from the schools!
+Do some research into the school’s job numbers as well, but be sure you can trust them.
+Try talking to recent graduates to get the real scoop on jobs and other opportunities rather than just relying on glossy brochures from the institutions.